benlmaoujoud/FruitsBrowser/README.md

 # FruitsBrowser

-Fruits is a simple QT web browser with Python (PyQT 5) under the hood.
+Fruits is a simple QT web browser with Python (PyQT 5) .